The Benefits of Getting the Right Amount of Sleep

 Lastly, there is an increase in undiagnosed sleep-apnea.
 Doctors are seeing more and more children and not just adults that suffer from this serious health issue, including ADD/ADHD.
 Sleep-apnea is when someone snores heavily, stops breathing thus reducing oxygen to the brain and heart, and wakes up numerous times gasping for breath.
 If you know someone or think you may have sleep apnea with these tendencies, it would be paramount to get tested at a sleep apnea clinic.
 The longer you go without proper oxygen during your rest period, the more damage it can do to your organs, primarily your heart.
 Sleep apnea can be corrected with various portable air flow devices that can be worn during sleeping hours.
 Many insurance companies cover all or portions of these devices.

-Check back tomorrow for Part 2, How to Fall Asleep.
+Read Part 2, How to Fall Asleep.